 It is not always easy to find extra dark and clean eating chocolate chips without sugar and other additives.
 That’s why I often chop chocolate in my food processor.

 First I break the dark chocolate up into pieces and put it in my food processor (Thermomix).
 Then I process for at least 10 seconds on “speed 5” and ready are my chocolate chunks.
 I love the fact that not all chocolate chips have the same size.
-This gives you different taste experiences when you snack on the peanut butter protein balls.
+This gives you different taste experiences when you snack on the peanut butter bites.

 For other food processors just pulse it on and off until you get the size you need.